-Black Friday madness is set to strike the UK in just 4 days and if last year is anything to go by it’s going to be busy, both on the high street and online.
+Black Friday madness is set to strike the UK and if last year is anything to go by it’s going to be busy, both on the high street and online.

 Last year we spent a massive £3.3bn over Black Friday weekend with 1.4m people putting themselves into debt to do so.